 Spending a semester here will feel like a vacation, but with homework.
 Although Guilin isn't one of China's major cities, you'll never get bored with the local attractions and the cost of living is extremely affordable even on an exchange student budget.
 People here are welcoming, and the mountains are always waiting for you after class.

-Here are some popular study abroad programs in Guilin:
+Popular study abroad programs in Guilin:

 4. Shanghai: Global Finance & Sprawling Metropolis